 Atoms are electrically neutral.
 That is, they do not have a net electrical charge.
 Although they contain positive protons and negative electrons, the total charges are equal.
 In effect, they cancel each other out.
 Add an additional electron or subtract one already present and you now have, not an atom, but an ion.

 A negative ion (one or more excess electrons) is called an anion.
 A positive ion (one or more missing electrons) is called a cation.
 Do you see how the word cation—a bit of jargon—is of value?
-Basically jargon is little more than shortcut definitions for a specific occupation or avocation.
+Basically jargon is little more than shortcut definitions used by persons in a specific occupation or avocation to communicate with each other.

 Skill is needed to translate the language of jargon!
 The professional may find it frustrating trying to communicate what they know to the uninitiated.
 He may feel walled off from Society.
 It takes real skill to reverse the alienation of jargon.